tjheslin1/sunday-arcana-recruitment/doc.md

 Choose a Martial Role: Attack or Defender.

 > #### Warrior Example: _Amafrey_
 > Amafrey starts with the statistic of a Hobgoblin.
-Her statistics re-rolled to: 9,13,9,18,9,9.
+Her statistics are re-rolled to: 9,13,9,18,9,9.
 > She is a Humanoid (Human), neutral good.
 >
 > She gains proficiency in Constitution saving throws, Athletics and Nature,